damajor/cascii-core/README.md

 <p align="center">
 <b>Cascii is a web-based ASCII and Unicode diagram builder written in vanilla Javascript.</b>
 <br><br>
 It has zero dependencies on any servers, web packing, libraries, and is no-markup and no-stylesheets.
 You can start building diagrams by simply opening the <a href="https://github.com/casparwylie/cascii-core/blob/main/cascii.html">cascii.html</a> file in a browser.
-Cascii is also hosted at <a href="https://cascii.app">cascii.app</a> where you can get short links to your diagrams, open an account, etc.
+Cascii is also hosted at <a href="https://cascii.app">cascii.app</a> where you can get short links to your diagrams, open an account, etc (see the <a href="https://github.com/casparwylie/cascii-server">Cascii server repo</a>).

 ## Examples